 The Act revised the computation of life insurance tax reserves to be the greater of the net surrender value of a contract and 92.81 percent of statutory reserves.
 The revised reserve computation is effective for taxable years beginning after December 31, 2017.
-A transition rule requires life insurers to spread the difference between the prior year end reserves computed on the old basis and those computed on the new basis over eight years as either income or a deduction.
-The Company has recorded an estimated provision for this change by recognizing a net \$479 million increase in its deferred tax asset, offset by a corresponding increase in its deferred tax liability that will reverse over the eight year transition period.
-The Company is in the process of modifying its tax reserve systems to incorporate the new method.
-The Company will update the provisional amount when it completes its system modifications during the measurement period, but no later than December 2018.
+A transition rule requires life insurers to evenly spread the difference between the prior year end reserves computed on the old basis and those computed on the new basis over eight years as either income or a deduction.
+For the year ended December 31, 2017, the Company recorded an estimated provision for this change by recognizing a net \$479 million increase in its deferred tax asset, offset by a corresponding increase in its deferred tax liability (DTL) that will reverse over the eight year transition period.
+The Company adjusted this provisional amount for year ended December 31, 2018 by recognizing a \$51 million decrease in its DTA, offset by a corresponding decrease in its DTL.
+In addition, the Company recognized \$54 million in income tax expense reported on the Condensed Consolidated Statutory Statements of Operations to reflect the first year's amortization of the eight-year transition rule.

-The Act introduces a new tax on global intangible low-taxed income (GILTI).
-Generally, a CFC may incur a GILTI tax if its income exceeds a prescribed return on its business property.
-Recently issued accounting guidance does not require companies to recognize deferred taxes on the potential future impact of the GILTI provision.
-In accordance with this guidance, the Company's policy will be to recognize the tax impact in the period in which it is incurred.
+The Act introduces a new tax on global intangible low-taxed income.
+Generally, a CFC may incur a global intangible low taxed income (GILTI) tax if its income exceeds a prescribed return on its tangible business property.
+For the year ended December 31, 2018, the estimated GILTI tax was deminimis.

 The Act introduces full expensing as the principal capital cost recovery regime, increasing the current first-year "bonus" depreciation deduction from 50 percent to 100 percent on a temporary basis of the cost of qualified plant and equipment acquired and placed in service after September 27, 2017 and before January 1, 2023.
 This expensing regime goes further than current law bonus depreciation by applying to both new and used property.
 The 100 percent bonus depreciation rule applies through 2022, then phases down 20 percent annually through 2026.
 For qualified property acquired before September 27, 2017, the applicable bonus percentage is 50 percent if placed in service before January 1, 2018, 40 percent if placed in service in 2018, 30 percent if placed in service in 2019, and 0 percent thereafter.
-The Company recorded a provisional current tax benefit of \$22 million for qualified property acquired and placed in service after September 27, 2017, offset by a corresponding deferred tax liability that will reverse over the useful life of the qualified property.
-The Company will update the provisional amount when it completes its analysis during the measurement period, but no later than December 2018.
+The Company recorded a provisional current tax benefit of \$22 million for qualified property acquired and placed in service after September 27, 2017, offset by a corresponding (DTL) that will reverse over the useful life of the qualified property.
+For the year ended December 31, 2018, the Company updated the provisional estimate by recording an additional current tax expense of \$5.8 million, offset by a corresponding deferred tax asset that will reverse over the useful life of the qualified property.